gkursi/atlas/README.md

 # Atlas
-Atlas is a WIP minecraft client focused on scripts / addons
+Atlas is a WIP minecraft client focused on scripts / addons.

 ## Features
 - Incomplete script api